StatisticalRethinkingJulia/StatisticsWithJuliaPlutoNotebooks.jl/README.md

 The code base is directly derived from a upcoming book [Statistics with Julia](https://statisticswithjulia.org/index.html) by Yoni Nazarathy and Hayden Klok.

-For a good while I have been looking for a great introductory statistics book using Julia as aan introductory text to StatisticalRethinking and I believe this book is exactly that.
+For a good while I have been looking for a great statistics book using Julia as an introductory text to StatisticalRethinking and I believe this book is exactly that.

-As [StatisticalRethinking](https://github.com/StatisticalRethinkingJulia) version 3 will use Pluto notebooks and is based on Julia projects (e.g. [StatisticalRethinkingStan](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingStan.jl) and [StatisticalRethinkingTuring](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingTuring.jl)), I have converted the first 3 chapters to Pluto Notebooks.
+As [StatisticalRethinking](https://github.com/StatisticalRethinkingJulia) v3 will use Pluto notebooks, I have converted the first 3 chapters to Pluto Notebooks.
+StatisticalRethinking v3 is also based on Julia projects (e.g. [StatisticalRethinkingStan](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingStan.jl) and [StatisticalRethinkingTuring](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingTuring.jl)).

-To (locally) reproduce this [project](https://github.com/StatisticalRethinkingJulia/StatisticsWithJuliaPlutoNotebooks.jl), do the following:
+To (locally) reproduce this [project](https://github.com/StatisticalRethinkingJulia/StatisticsWithJuliaPlutoNotebooks.j), do the following:

 To (locally) reproduce and use this project, do the following: